-The tech sector moves quickly and it’s easy to be distracted and miss a chance.
+Some sectors, like tech, move quickly and it’s easy to be distracted and miss a chance.
 Having a strong understanding of the window of opportunity will inform the business strategy, product roadmap, fundraising approach and timescales.
 Your business service or product might seem crazy now but there may be a market for it in five years’ time.

 The most successful scaling businesses will have a plan of how they can add to their original product or service line and when to implement these changes in order to carry their business into the future.

 Having said that money’s not everything, of course it’s a critical resource for enabling businesses to achieve growth and long-term sustainability.
 But arguably more important are the terms attached to that funding, whether a founder has to stay with the business until it reaches a certain valuation and how easy it will be to secure further funding, for example.
 Finding investors whose objectives align with the business is invaluable and securing the right terms and timeline for the business purpose and strategy will be central to lasting success.

 So what does the story of Fling and many others really teach us?
 Securing investment is brilliant, and it’s incredibly positive that so much is available in London.
 But fundraising is just one part of a wider growth story.
 Businesses need to pursue a holistic strategy, defined by a clear sense of purpose and the right people to achieve stable growth and scale in the long term.
 Then we can look forward to more growth stories to be proud of, rather than ‘could have beens.’

 It is challenging for a CEO to have the skills or opportunity to manage every element of their business.
 Therefore our advice would be, do not even try!
 As a founder, it is important that you know your strengths but it is also essential for you to know when you need advice and support, and our Scale-up Guide is a good place to start.

 Looking for more information?